apache/gravitino/docs/docker-image-details.md

 You can use this kind of image to test the catalog of Apache Hive with kerberos enable

 Changelog
+- gravitino-ci-kerberos-hive:0.1.6
+  - Refresh ssh keys in the startup script.
+  - Add test logic to log in localhost via ssh without password.

 - gravitino-ci-kerberos-hive:0.1.3
   - Add more proxy users in the core-site.xml file.
   - fix bugs in the `start.sh` script.